-The key capabilities describe the main features of safe and competent podiatric surgical practice in a range of contexts and situations of varied complexity and uncertainty.
-During each consultation involving a patient interaction or treatment, podiatric surgeons are expected to apply key capabilities from various domains.
-This recognises that safe and competent practice requires an ability to draw on and integrate a breadth of capabilities to support overall performance at the expected standard.
+The key capabilities describe the main features of safe and competent podiatry practice in a range of contexts and situations of varied complexity and uncertainty.
+During any one consultation involving a patient interaction or treatment, podiatrists are expected to apply key capabilities from various domains.
+This recognises that safe and competent professional practice needs an ability to draw on and integrate a breadth of capabilities to support overall performance.